Minimal toughness in special graph classes: -free graphs

-\begin{thm} For any positive rational number $t$, the class of minimally $t$-tough, $2K_2$-free graphs can be recognized in polynomial time. \end{thm} \begin{proof} By Theorem~\ref{2K2}, we can compute the toughness of the graph in polynomial time.
-We only need to examine whether the removal of any edge decreases the toughness.
+\begin{theorem} For any positive rational number $t$, the class of minimally $t$-tough, $2K_2$-free graphs can be recognized in polynomial time. \end{theorem} \begin{proof} By Theorem~\ref{article:2K2}, we can compute the toughness of a $2K_2$-free graph in polynomial time.
+We only need to examine whether the removal of any edge from the graph decreases the toughness.

-Let $e$ be an arbitrary edge of the graph.
-If $e$ is a bridge, then its removal obviously decreases the toughness.
+Let $e = uv$ be an arbitrary edge of the graph.
+If $e$ is a bridge, then its removal from $G$ obviously decreases the toughness.
 Let us assume that $e$ is not a bridge.
-Start a BFS algorithm at $u$ and $v$ simultaneously.
-Since the graph is $2K_2$-free, the BFS tree has at most two levels (not counting the zeroth level with $u$ and $v$) and inside the second level there are no edges.
-By Theorem~\ref{2K2_mintoughset}, we can assume that the whole vertex set $S = S(e) \subseteq V(G)$ guaranteed by Claim~\ref{minttoughlemma} is in the first level.
-Since all the components of $G-S$ are isolated vertices except the component of the edge $e$ by Claim~\ref{2K2_izolalt}, all the vertices in the first level belong either to $S$ or to the component of $e$.
-Therefore, if we remove the edge $e$ from $G$ and expand the first level into a clique by adding all necessary edges, then the toughness of the obtained split graph is equal to toughness of $G-e$.
-By Theorem~\ref{split3}, we can compute the toughness of this split graph in polynomial time. \end{proof}
+If $G$ is minimally $t$-tough, then by Proposition~\ref{prop:minttoughlemma}, there exists $S = S(e) \subseteq V(G)$ for which $\omega \big( (G-e) - S \big) > |S|/t$, and by Theorem~\ref{lemma:2K2_mintoughset}, we can assume that $|S|=1$ or that $S$ is contained in the open neighborhood of $\{ u,v \}$.
+First, check whether there exists a cut-vertex in $G-e$ whose removal from $G-e$ leaves more than $1/t$ components (this can be clearly done in polynomial time).
+If it does, then the removal of $e$ from $G$ obviously decreases the toughness.
+If it does not, then start a BFS algorithm in $G$ at $u$ and $v$ simultaneously (this can be also done in polynomial time).
+Since $G$ is $2K_2$-free, the BFS tree has at most two levels (not counting the zeroth level containing $u$ and $v$) and inside the second level there are no edges.
+If $G$ is minimally $t$-tough, then the above mentioned set $S$ exists and (since $|S| \ne 1$) it is contained in the open neighborhood of $\{ u, v \}$, i.e.\ in the first level of this BFS tree.
+In addition, by Claim~\ref{claim:2K2_isolated_vertices}, all the components of $G-S$ are isolated vertices except for the component of the edge $e$, thus every vertex in the first level belongs either to $S$ or to the component of $e$.
+Therefore, if we remove the edge $e$ from $G$ and expand the first level into a clique by adding all necessary edges, then the toughness of the obtained split graph is equal to the toughness of $G-e$.
+By Theorem~\ref{thm:split_toughness}, we can compute the toughness of this split graph in polynomial time and check if it is less than $t$.

+So we can decide in polynomial time whether a given $2K_2$-free graph is minimally tough. \end{proof}

+Finally, we give a few examples of minimally tough, $2K_2$-free graphs: \begin{itemize} \item[--] the graphs $C_4$ and $C_5$ are minimally $1$-tough, $2K_2$-free graphs, \item[--] for any integer $b \ge 2$, the graph $K_{1,b}$ is a minimally $1/b$-tough, $2K_2$-free graph, \item[--] the path on 4 vertices is a minimally $1/2$-tough, $2K_2$-free graph, \item[--] the two graphs in Figure~\ref{fig:2K2free_2/3_example} are minimally $2/3$-tough, $2K_2$-free graphs. \end{itemize}